 Inactive Bills AB 1992 (Friedman D) Transportation: transportation infrastructure: climate change.
 Existing law vests the Department of Transportation with full possession and control of the state highway system.
 Existing law requires the department, in consultation with the California Transportation Commission, to prepare a robust asset management plan that assesses the health and condition of the state highway system and with which the department is able to determine the most effective way to apply the state's limited resources.
 This bill would state the intent of the Legislature to enact legislation that would establish a new program to fund climate change adaptation planning for transportation impacts, data collection, modeling, and training.
 The bill would require the department, in consultation with the commission, to update the asset management plan on or before December 31, 2022, and every 4 years thereafter, and for the updates to take into account the forecasted impacts of climate change on transportation infrastructure.
-The bill would require the updates to the California Transportation Plan and the Strategic Growth Council's report to include a forecast of the impacts of climate change on transportation infrastructure and measures to address those impacts.
-The bill would require the commission's revisions to the guidelines for the preparation of regional transportation plans to include a requirement that designated transportation planning agencies take into account the forecasted transportation plans to take into account this additional factor, the bill would impose a state-mandated local program.
+The bill would require the updates to the California Transportation Plan and the Strategic Growth Council's report to include a forecast of the impacts of climate change on transportation plans or include a requirement that designated transportation planning agencies take into account the forecasted transportation of regional transportation plans to include a requirement that designated transportation planning agencies take into account the forecasted transportation plans to take into account the solution infrastructure impacts of climate change.
+By requiring regional transportation plans to take into account this additional factor, the bill would impose a state-mandated local program.
 This bill contains other existing laws.
-Amended: 3/11/2020 Failed passage in the Assembly Transportation Committee Watch AB 2012 (Chu D) Free senior transit passes: eligibility for state funding.
-Existing law declares that the fostering, continuance, and development of public transportation systems are a matter of state concern.
-Existing law authorizes the Department of Transportation to administer various programs and allocates moneys for various public transportation purposes.
-This bill would require transit agencies to offer free senior transit passes to persons over 65 years of age in order to be eligible for state funding under the Mills-Deddeh Transit Development Act, the State Transit Assistance Program, and the Low Carbon Transit Operations Program.
-The bill would require those free senior transit passes to count as full price fares for purposes of calculating the ratio of fare revenues to operating costs.
-Introduced: 1/28/2020 Watch
+Failed passage in the Assembly Transportation Committee Watch AB 2012 (Chu D) Free senior transit passes: eligibility for state funding.
+Watch